 Whether you want to take notes, enjoy seamless phone conversations, send messages, or dictate on the fly, the best voice-to-text apps for Android below are ready to help.

-Nagish is a free app that converts text-to-speech and speech-to-text in real time, making it easy to place and receive calls by typing and reading instead of or in addition to speaking and hearing.
-The calls are completely private, and the technology supports multiple languages, including English, Spanish, Hebrew, Italian, French, and Japanese.
+Nagish is a free app certified by the FCC that converts text-to-speech and speech-to-text in real time, making it easy to place and receive calls by typing and reading instead of or in addition to speaking and hearing.
+The calls are completely private, and the technology supports multiple languages.

 Pros: